 Can a 30-60 day late payment be deleted that was incurred during the pandemic?

 The answer is yes.
 A late payment can be deleted if it was incurred during the pandemic.
 Although there are multiple avenues to pursue in this situation, Congress has not helped by leaving it up to lenders to decide on who gets a late charge and who doesn’t – especially since those with older unpaid debts will have been dealt with before now by other means such as collections agencies or bankruptcies filed without their knowledge (which is known these days).
-If you suffered a hit to your credit score as a result of the pandemic there are options for how to remove late payments during Covid-19.
+If you suffered a hit to your credit score as a result of the pandemic, there are options for how to remove late payments during Covid19, as well as charge offs, or reposessions.

 Removing late payments during Covid-19 if you’re able to make all the past due payments?